albusdu/shop/README.md

 # shop

 I'm not in my best shape right now, but I'll be back at my peak soon.
+I could have separated the components better, but I think it looks like I can do that.
 I had some ideas that I thought might work better, but I stuck to the instructions.
 [Demo](https://elaborate-kleicha-e66b8d.netlify.app/)